Acovid/chat-app/README.md

 5. Start the app with command `npm start`
 6. Open the app by typing in your web browser: `localhost:3000`

+## Deployment to Kubernetes on IBM Cloud

+Refer to instructions in file "Demo scenario for Deployment to Kubernetes on IBM Cloud.pdf"

 ## Deployment to IBM Cloud - Cloud Foundry

 1. Do first four steps from previous section.
 2. Login to IBM Cloud with command